 Here in Melbourne the quality of many of our street magazines is questionable to say the least, though whilst cleaning out my shit today I found one I fell in love with precisely 4 years ago.
 It was a nifty little mag called Lucky, but the reason I loved it so much was for the last page column called EGO TRIPPER written by a fellow named Cry Bloxsome.
 His particular brand of nonchalant existentialist ramblings appealed both to my douchebag teenage side who thought he was cooler than everyone else, and also my douchebag mature (debatable) side that thought he was smarter than everyone else.
 That is because Cry Bloxsome is a cool cat.
 He is insightful and humorous and thinks on equally magnetic levels with both his brain and his dick.
 The particular issue I perused that dimly lit Melbourne morning contained the column entitled ‘Fake it for the City' which you can read below.
 To read more of his Ego Tripper columns and other material head to Cry Bloxsome, and check out where to buy his first novel 'Living Between Fucks' for something that is questionable in every other facet bar quality.

+My eyelids gained weight and my full lips slackened.
 My clothes looked messier too, which could be explained by my body beginning to slump.
 I picked up a glass, drank from it, and put it right back down in the watermark.
 Like nothing ever happened.
 Except the glass got emptier and my blood got more alcoholic.

 I leaned on the door handle on the way out and gave the outdoor stars the finger sign for Fuck You!